danny8376/rubygems-mirror-lite/README.md

 # Rubygems Mirror LITE

 This program can help to full mirror of a remote gems server (mainly [rubygems.org](http://rubygems.org)).
-It's written with [EventMachine](http://rubyeventmachine.com),a ruby event-driven framework, and consists of two parts -- a rubygem puller which keep sync with remote gems server and a stub api server which implements dependencies api of rubygems.org.
+It's written with [EventMachine](http://rubyeventmachine.com), a ruby event-driven framework, and consists of two parts -- a rubygems puller which keep sync with remote gems server and a stub api server which implements dependencies api of rubygems.org.

 Notice: This is a tool which is for pure mirroring only.